ozhek/questionBot/README.md

    go mod tidy
    ```

+3. Set up PostgreSQL:
+   - Ensure PostgreSQL is running locally or in Docker.
+   - Create a database and user.
+   - Run the provided migration script if applicable.

+4. Configure the bot:
-3. Configure the bot by editing the `config/config_local.yml` file with your bot token and database connection string.
+   - Edit the `config/config_local.yml` file with your bot token and PostgreSQL connection settings (host, port, user, password, dbname, sslmode, max connections).

 ## Usage

-To run the bot, use the following command, specifying the configuration file if needed:
+To run the bot with the local configuration file:
 ```
 go run cmd/main.go -config=local
 ```